zera-os/zera.js/README.md

 `zera.js` provides everything you need to build on ZERA — wallet creation, transactions, smart contracts, DEX operations, cross-chain bridging, and governance voting.
 Written in TypeScript with full type safety.

+---

+### 🌍 Built by the Community, for the Community

+**ZERA Open Source (ZERA-OS) isn't run by a company — it's run by you.**

+Every line of code in this repo comes from community members like you.
+There is no inner circle.
+No gatekeeping.
+If you can write code, review a PR, file an issue, or share an idea — you already belong here.

+- **Pull the repo** — explore, experiment, build on top of it
+- **Submit a PR** — every contribution matters, from typos to new modules
+- **Become a maintainer** — consistent contributors are invited to be maintainers.

+ZERA-OS isn't governed by a board, bound by a foundation, or even bound by ZERA's Governance.
+There's no roadmap handed down from above — just developers building what they want to build and sharing it with the world.
+This is open source — no strings attached.

+> **The more builders there are, the stronger this tooling becomes.
+Start anywhere.
+Start today.**

+---

 ## Installation

 ```bash